aplteam/Launchy/README.md

 * specifying additional command line parameters
 * running (or ignoring) a user define setup.dyalog script
 * starting the APL interpreter in elevated mode (admin rights required)
-* giving the interpreter a Ride.
+* giving the interpreter a Ride

 In addition to its main goal **_Launchy_** offers these features:

-* Start any major version of Ride installed on your machine.
+* Start any major version of Ride installed on your machine
-* Store DSS credentials in the Registry.
+* Store DSS credentials in the Registry
-* Patch either the currently selected or all installed versions of Dyalog.
+* Patch either the currently selected or all installed versions of Dyalog
-* Edit the Registry entries for the currently selected version of Dyalog.
+* Edit the Registry entries for the currently selected version of Dyalog
-* Display the online help for the currently selected version of Dyalog.
+* Display the online help for the currently selected version of Dyalog
 * Open a Windows Explorer on...
-  * the installation directory of the currently selected version of Dyalog.
+  * the installation directory of the currently selected version of Dyalog
-  * the help directory of the currently selected version of Dyalog.
+  * the help directory of the currently selected version of Dyalog
-* Edit **_Launchy_**'s INI file(s).
+* Edit **_Launchy_**'s INI file(s)

 ## Preconditions